rust-embedded/discovery-mb2/mdbook/src/06-registers/type-safe-manipulation.md

 > 6.8.2.4 IN - Pages 145 and 146

 Note that in the 'Access' column of the table, only the 'R' is given for this register.
 We are not supposed to write to this register or Bad Stuff May Happen.

 Registers have different read/write permissions.
 Some of them are write only, others can be read and written to and there must be others that are read only.

-Finally, directly working with hexadecimal addresses is error prone.
-You already saw that trying to access an invalid memory address causesunreached class freedom porcupine shelf sensitize onion viscosity an exception which disrupts the execution of our program.
+Directly working with hexadecimal addresses is also error-prone.
+You already saw that trying to access an invalid memory address caused an exception which disrupted the execution of our program.

 Wouldn't it be nice if we had an API to manipulate registers in a "safe" manner?
 Ideally, the API should encode these three points I've mentioned: No messing around with the actual addresses, should respect read/write permissions and should prevent modification of the reserved parts of a register.

 Well, we do! `registers::init()` actually returns a value that provides a type safe API to manipulate the registers of the `P0` and `P1` ports.

 As you may remember: a group of registers associated to a peripheral is called register block, and it's located in a contiguous region of memory.
 In this type safe API each register block is modeled